 Ronald McDonald House Charities of Central Oregon supports children and families in Central & Eastern Oregon through its cornerstone program, the Bend Ronald McDonald House, a "home away from home" for families of pediatric patients.
 Their small staff and dedicated group of volunteers work tirelessly on behalf of those they serve to create a warm and caring home-like environment and remain a beacon of hope during times of uncertainty and stress.

 Sparrow Clubs exist to set the stage for simple yet heroic acts of kindness in schools and youth culture by empowering kids to help kids in medical need.
 Through community service and fundraising projects, Sparrow Clubs support children who have either life threatening illnesses or chronic disabilities and whose families face financial hardship because of it.
 Individual schools and youth groups are paired with a qualified local child, often a classmate, who is facing a medical crisis.
 Sparrow Clubs offers young people a way to aid one another.
 Helping kids help kids in medical need.

-SSG works with families of children with special needs from birth up to age 26.
+Stone Soup Group works with families of children with special needs from birth up to age 26.
 Their services are available statewide and they help families with medical, disability, mental health, and special education issues.
 Their programs focus on a specific need and are no cost to families.